 With a subscriber winback email marketing campaign (winking).

 But why should you bother winning back that subscriber who ignores your emails?
-Why invest your money, energy and time in somebody that isn't interested in you?
+Why invest your money, energy, and time in somebody that isn't interested in you?
 That can't be good self-care, right?
 I mean, the goal of a subscriber's win-back email is to get them to interact with your emails and call-to-actions again.
 You want that?
 I know.

 I'm pretty sure that every single marketer has heard this before - acquiring a new customer is much more costly than getting the already acquired one to repurchase.

 Don't just shrug your shoulders and let your lapsing customers ride off into the beautiful sunset.
 It won't get you anywhere.
-But it will take your customers away to your competitors and who wants that?!
+But it will take your customers away from your competitors and who wants that?!

 What are you waiting for?
 My permission?
 Oh gosh.
 Go give your lapsed customers an unmissable winback email to encourage them to get back to purchasing your products (this ranges from non-monetary perks to discounts).
 Put them onto a dedicated winback email workflow until you win them back.